 You could also use smaller butternuts and serve individual portions inside each half.

-Butternut is extremely rich in Vit.
-A, even more so than regular pumpkins, as well as Vit.
-B, potassium, iron and zinc.
+Butternut is extremely rich in Vitamin A – even more so than regular pumpkins – as well as Vitamin B, potassium, iron and zinc.

 And let’s be honest, it’s good, hearty, REAL food!